-In the Koru Lounge I hob nobbed (in a non-stalkerish manner) near Andrew Adamson (director of Narnia) and his wife and 2 daughters.
-They turned left upon boarding, to the pointy end, and I went right.
-Although I was in the front row of Premium Economy with a premo view of the Adamson family’s feet.
+In the Koru Lounge at Auckland International Airport I hob nobbed (in a non-stalkerish manner) near Andrew Adamson (director of Narnia) and his wife and 2 daughters.
+They turned left upon boarding, to the pointy end, the lie-flat business class seat/bed end, and I went right.
+Although not too far right.
+I was in the front row of Premium Economy with a primo view of the Adamson family’s feet.

-Apart from the baby who whined/cried/screamed for at least the first 2 hours (even making his exhausted mother cry and his father frantically pour more milk and administer potions) it was a pleasant 12 hour flight.
+And apart from the baby who whined/cried/screamed for at least the first two hours (even making his exhausted mother cry and his father frantically pour more milk and administer potions) it was a pleasant 12 hour flight to LAX.
 At least we had the Business Class earphones which handily served as noise cancellation and I found a jazz/world music channel and went to my happy place.

 Then the main courses were a choice of beef (for my new friend Ken by the window), salmon (for me) and chicken pasta (for Ken’s wife Jennifer from the Gold Coast).
 The macadamia nut crusted salmon with ginger and lemon beurre blanc, crushed peas, carrot, courgette and baby pototoes (I know all this because I nicked the menu and am copying it out) was really delicious.
 Ken and Jennifer loved theirs too.
 They’re off on a cruise to Alaska and were preparing themselves for American eating.